 Initially, studies led to somewhat variable results as the type of human tissue which ESWT has a beneficial effect on was not known.
 The key issue is to differentiate tissue that is inflamed from tissue which is degenerated.
 The term “fasciitis” means inflammation of the fascia and “tendinitis,” inflammation of a tendon.
 Our bodies appear to handle acute inflammation fairly well but have difficulty with chronic inflammation.
 Arteries which are chronically inflamed form plaque and clog; tendons which are chronically inflamed become thickened, filled with thick inflexible scar tissue which tends to crowd out the good tissue and reduce the blood supply to the tendon.
 That is true for fascia too.
 Fascia is connective tissue that surround muscle, giving it support.
 The blood supply (nutrition) to fascia generally comes from adjacent muscle tissue.
 When fascia becomes too thick or scarred, there is reduced circulation to it and it becomes diseased.
 We call that process, “fasciosis” if it involves the fascia or “tendinosis” if it involves tendon.

 Dr. Harvey Lemont, a professor at the Temple University College of Podiatric Medicine, the school I graduated from, did a fascinating study which he published in 2003.
 He examined tissue samples taken from 50 patients undergoing surgery on the plantar fascia.
 Why were those patients being treated surgically?
 Because they had what was known to that point as “intractable plantar fasciitis,” in other words, heel pain caused by plantar fasciitis which did not respond to conventional conservative treatments.
 He found that the plantar fascia in those patients showed no signs of inflammation but degeneration instead, ie. Plantar fasciosis.
+With the advent of ESWT, surgical treatment of plantar fasciosis is rarely required.

 ESWT is a treatment for plantar fasciosis, not plantar fasciitis.